 Frame & Fabric

 The aluminum legs have sturdy plastic feet which attach to the Traveller’s side panels with thick elastic loops.
 This construction ensures the Traveller is quite sturdy when assembled and standing.
+Our daughter was young when we used it, so I don’t have experience with her standing in it or trying to climb out of it.
+However, overall we were happy with the sturdiness based on our experiences.

 Polyester and nylon make up the sides.
 Thick nylon wraps the top crib edge (frame) and synthetic mesh forms the breathable side panels.